Our world changes at a faster and faster pace.

-In short, knowing the heuristics is a way to avoid to get lost in the plethora of information, theories, and news that every day keep us distracted from real issues in our life, family and business.
+In short, knowing the heuristics is a way to avoid to get lost in the plethora of information, theories, and news that every day keeps us distracted from real issues in our life, family and business.

 To thrive in this scenario, you need an internal compass that can guide you through the business world so that you will never lose your path again.

 You can build that internal compass by implementing physical and mental habits that will make you mentally stable.
 One way to shape this internal compass is by reading good stuff.

-Although it might always seem right to read, selecting what your read is critical.
-Just like on a diet you want to ingest qualify food when it comes to reading you want to feed your mind with ideas and insights that will empower you and create a better version of yourself as person and businessman.
+Although it might always seem right to read, selecting what you read is critical.
+Just like on a diet you want to ingest qualify food when it comes to reading you want to feed your mind with ideas and insights that will empower you and create a better version of yourself as a person and businessman.

 For such reason, I am going to suggest fifteen business books that will deepen your understanding of the business world.
 Although this is a list for 2019, do not expect to see the newest books on the market.
 Often I believe the best books are the ones that survived to the test of time.